bhall2001/revigniter-restserver/README.md

 http://example.com/index.lc/books?format=json
 ```

+(the default format used if none is specified is JSON)

 The recommend approach is using the HTTP Accept header:

 ```
 $ curl -H "Accept: application/json" http://example.com
 ```
-Any responses you make from function (see responses for more on this) will be returned in the designated format.
+Any responses you make from the function (see responses for more on this) are returned in the designated format.

 ## Responses